 Step 3) Repeat the same step with the other sleeve, which should lay on top as demonstrated in the photo example below.

-Step 5) Place your folded shirt (front facing) into your suitcase at the top.
-Remove you shirt and hang it as soon as you arrive at your destination.
+Step 5) Place your folded shirt (front-facing) into your suitcase at the top.
+Remove your shirt and hang it as soon as you arrive at your destination.

 A happy Kitenge customer proudly wearing his made to measure shirts at home in Switzerland

-Kitenge currently has an amazing special offer, which you won’t want to miss!
+We currently have an amazing special offer, which you won’t want to miss!
 When you purchase your first custom-made shirt you can get another one for free!
 Simply design two made to measure shirts (with the same sleeve length) and add them to your basket.
 They can be the same or two different African print fabrics; the choice is entirely up to you.
 Then use the code MTMFIRST on the basket page to receive 50% off your order!

 Sign up to get 10% off your first order!